Nick Jones Therapy

 Within a therapy group people have the opportunity to learn with, and from, a number of people, rather than just with the therapist.
 This makes for a rich and dynamic experience, and therapy groups are able to offer a great deal of support, insight and help to their members.

 Much like in individual therapy, people tend to speak about private matters, including relationships; family experiences; work; private thoughts and feelings, and so on.
-For this reason the group's confidentiality is essential.
+Very often, people will resonate with others' experiences, and this can help people to feel less alone within themselves.
+Equally, differences in experiences can help to bring fresh perspectives and a deeper understanding by a different route.

 By belonging to a therapy group, people often realise that they have feelings and experiences in common with other members; equally, the awareness of different experiences offers an opportunity to deepen people's understanding of themselves and others.
 Groups also offer the opportunity to help others as well as receive help, and this is often a powerful part of the therapeutic process.